SogaOk/cloud_projects/aws_three_tier_web_arch/README.md

 ![create sg add rule](./imgs/create_sec_grp2.JPG)

-The second security group is for our the instances we will launch in our web tier.
+The second security group is for the instances we will launch in our web tier.
 We want traffic to the web servers on these instances to come from our internet-facing load balancer.
 To do this we will add a rule that allows HTTP traffic and select the source as the internet-facing load balancer security group we just created in the previous step.
 I will also allow HTTP access from my IP so that I can access the instance when we test our setup.

 ![create sg web tier](./imgs/create_sec_grp_webtier.JPG)